mathewlippincott/headfullofair/_pages/boundarylayers.md

 Flags flap because vortex streets form behind a flagpoles.
-Vorticies peels off alternating sides of the pole, inducing the wave seen in a flag.
+Each vortex peels off alternating sides of the pole, inducing the waving seen in a flag.

 ### Practicing the Beafort wind force scale for conifers

-*Practice three levels first*

 ![handout conifer beaufort](../assets/images/boundarylayers/coniferarm.png)